 So far we had a look at two of the ways gardening helps the planet to be a better place to live in.
 Now let’s add one more significant advantage to the big picture.
 As humans “we leave traces of ourselves wherever we go, on whatever we touch,” as Lewis Thomas once said.

 Unfortunately, one of the primary traces we leave to mother nature is an actual poison to her, literally choking our planet.
 These are the greenhouse gases we produce (mainly carbon dioxide) to sustain our existence.
-Driving your car to work, heating your house using coal or gas are simple everyday activities which make our footprint heavier and heavier.
+Driving your car to work, heating your house using coal or gas are simple everyday activities that make our footprint heavier and heavier.

 The living plants in your garden can and are reducing this devastating impact by taking in carbon dioxide and releasing oxygen.